 REASONS FOR THE BIG BURN

-- I’m not interested in the idea of leaving a legacy.
+- I’m not really interested in the idea of leaving a legacy.
 If I die tomorrow and vanish from everyone’s memories, fine by me.
 I’m here for now.

 - For me, clutter-free living is up there with rainbows, front row seats, and answered prayers.